 Master Media Innovation

-Want to learn about the cutting edge of the media industry and how you can be at the very heart of this exciting domain?
-Then choose the Master Media Innovation programme after completing your bachelor’s and learn how to come up with new and groundbreaking concepts.
+Do you want to learn about the cutting edge of the media industry and how to come up with new and groundbreaking concepts?
+Then choose the Master Media Innovation!

-The objective of the Master in Media Innovation has, since its inception, been to educate students who can develop insightful media-related research and innovative, market-oriented media products.
+The objective of the Master in Media Innovation has, since its inception, been to educate students who are able to develop insightful media-related research and innovative, market-oriented media products.
 In order to do this, students are exposed to a wide variety of topics including media theory, business models, emerging technologies, user-centred design, communication theory, and more.

-In formulating the Master in Media Innovation, the objective was to educate people able to anticipate future developments in the field of digital media and able to take advantage of those developments.
+In developing the Master in Media Innovation, the objective was to educate people capable of anticipating future developments in the field of digital media and taking advantage of those developments.
 The factors determined to define innovators were set out as:

 - Innovators are required to anticipate the future.
 After all, a new product will only be used if it is so special that it creates a new market as it were, or appears to seamlessly align with an obvious or latent market need.
 Timing and anticipation, in other words, are factors that should not be underestimated;

 - To be able to develop products, innovators should be able to reshape analytical insights.
 In the manufacturing process of a product, an analysis is no longer a goal in itself (such as a report, article or academic or other publication), but a creative guiding principle: the building blocks for a product yet to be developed.